WrightDanG/FromVin/README.md

 - The first two options will launch the respective clients (if installed) where you can trigger a clone operation.
 - The last option allows you to copy+paste/drag+drop physical copies of the code into your respective IDE.
 You will need to extract the data first most likely.
 This requires more manual work but is an equally valid way to clone the project for local use.

 You may note that on the above image, there is a 'GitPod' option.
 This is due to the GitPod extension installed on my browser.
-If the user were to also do this (tested working on Chrome and Firefox), log into their respective gitpod account and click this button, they would be able to launch an instance of this project also.
+If the user were to also do this (tested working on Chrome and Firefox), log into their respective Gitpod account and click this button, they would be able to launch an instance of this project also.

 ### Deployment via Heroku